BruceChanJianLe/cpp-concurrency/README.md

 **Example 1**

 Usage of promises and futures.
+However, the drawback of future and promises are they are of one time use only.

 ```cpp
 #include <iostream>